-Subsequent costs are included in the asset's carrying amount or recognized as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Company and the cost of the item can be measured reliably.
+Subsequentostsare included in the asset's carrying amountor recognized as a separate sset as appropriate only when it is probable that future economic benefits associated with the item will flow to the Company and the cost of the item can be measured eliably.
 All other repairs and maintenance costs are charged to the profit or loss account during the financial period in which they are incurred.

-Subsequent costs on replacement parts on an item of property are recognized in the carrying amount of the asset and the carrying amount of the replaced or renewed component is derecognized.
+Subsequentostson replacementarison an item of propertyarerecognized the carrying amount of the asset and the carrying amount of the replaced or renewed component is derecognized.